Vortex dynamics and Reynolds number effects of an oscillating hydrofoil in energy harvesting mode: Acknowledgments

 \section{Acknowledgments}

-Funding for this research has come from both the Karen T. Romer Undergraduate Teaching and Research Award and the ARPA-E award DE-AR0000318.
+Funding for this research has come from the Advanced Research Projects Agency-Energy, United States of America (ARPA-E award DE-AR0000318), National Science Foundation, United States of America (CBET award 1921594), and a Karen T. Romer Undergraduate Teaching and Research Award, Brown University.
+The authors thank Kenny Breuer, Yunxing Su and Michael J. Miller for access to their experimental data.
 This research was conducted using computational resources and services at the Center for Computation and Visualization, Brown University.